osmedeus/documentation/src/faq.md

 ???+ question "I ran the scan but there's no vulnerability found?"
     It's simply that there's no vulnerability.
 It very depends on your Target.

+???+ info "How can I update my premium package?"
+    You can Join **[Discord Server here](https://discord.gg/gy4SWhpaPU)** to see if anyone can help

+???+ question "Why my scan stuck at portscan?"
+    It stay there because it get a sudo password prompt.
+Some special tools require *root* permission to run like **nmap**.
+Make sure you allow **nmap** can be run without sudo password prompt.